 “Stable and Controlled”

-To be covered, any medical condition (whether declared or undeclared) must have been Stable and Controlled for a period of 6 months before the departure date (3 months for persons of less than 60 years old).
+To be covered, any medical condition (whether declared or undeclared) must have been Stable and Controlled for a period of 3 or 6 months before the departure date (3 months for persons of 3 months to 69 years old / 6 months for persons of 70 years old and more).

 “Stable and Controlled” – Means any Medical Condition (other than a Minor Ailment) for which all the following statements are true: